 Listeners tune to NPR for holiday stories of all kinds; funny, touching, insightful, and surprising.
-Hear the latest version of evergreen delights while driving to the mall, entertaining friends, or relaxing in front of a crackling fire.
+Hear the latest version while driving to the mall, entertaining friends, or relaxing in front of a crackling fire.
 Hosted by Lynn Neary.

 Join us for a very special holiday concert with Howard University's premiere vocal ensemble Afro Blue, and special guest pianist Cyrus Chestnut.
 The a-cappela group performs a variety of holiday songs including African-American spirituals, jazz and pop tunes, and classical repertoire.
 The joyous celebration includes one of a kind arrangements on traditional holiday songs plus new compositions... music perfect for the holidays and the spirit of Christmas.
 Hosted by Michele Norris.